Treatment Center Setting

 WHAT FRIENDS & FAMILY SAY

-The positive reviewers echoed alumni by praising the center’s staff, and Bryan added: “Every question I had was answered right away, I was always updated on how they were doing and what I could do to help and understand their treatment process.”
+Reviewers praised the staff, professionalism, living conditions, and customer service, such as Bryan, who told Rehabs.com: “This facility is extremely in touch with the true nature of addiction” and added: “Every question I had was answered right away, I was always updated on how they were doing and what I could do to help and understand their treatment process.”

 WHAT STAFF SAY

-Both of the staffers polled by Rehabs.com to date gave very positive feedback.
-“Here at URP our number one concern is showing our clients love as they never felt loved before while in active addiction,” Justin wrote in a representative review.
+Two staffers polled by Rehabs.com to date gave very positive feedback, assigning five and four out of five stars to other metrics, including affordability, connectivity, counseling options, facility cleanliness and upkeep, family participation, holistic offerings, likelihood to recommend, and staff experience and training.
+“Here at URP our number one concern is showing our clients love as they never felt loved before while in active addiction,” one employee wrote.

 User ReviewsReview this Center